 Mobile generation is primarily required as backup to ensure continuity and security of supply when works requiring a network outage are taking place, or to provide temporary restoration of supplies to customers during a severe weather event.
-Gas oil (also known as red diesel) has been primarily used in SSEH while SSES use a combination of diesel and gas oil.
-However, diesel has been used in place of gas oil from March 2022 due to a change in regulation.
+Gas oil (also known as red diesel) has been historically used in some regions, however, white diesel has been used in place of gas oil from March 2022 due to a change in regulation.